Philadelphia Athletics: Beginning

-The first dynasty and aftermath
+First dynasty and aftermath

-In the early years, the A's established themselves as one of the dominant teams in the new league, winning the A.L. pennant six times (1902, 1905, 1910, 1911, 1913, and 1914), and winning the World Series in 1910, 1911, and 1913.
+In the early years, the Athletics established themselves as one of the dominant teams in the new league, winning the A.L. pennant six times (1902, 1905, 1910, 1911, 1913, and 1914), and winning the World Series in 1910, 1911, and 1913.
 They won over 100 games in 1910 and 1911, and 99 games in 1914.
-The team was known for its "$100,000 Infield", consisting of Stuffy McInnis (first base), Eddie Collins (second base), Jack Barry (shortstop), and Frank "Home Run" Baker (third base) as well as pitchers Eddie Plank and Chief Bender.
-Rube Waddell was also a major pitching star for the A's in the early 1900s.
-According to Lamont Buchanan in The World Series and Highlights of Baseball, the A's fans were fond of chanting, "If Eddie Plank doesn't make you lose / We have Waddell and Bender all ready to use!"
+The team was known for its "$100,000 infield," consisting of Stuffy McInnis (first base), Eddie Collins (second base), Jack Barry (shortstop), and Frank "Home Run" Baker (third base) as well as pitchers Eddie Plank and Chief Bender.
+Rube Waddell was also a major pitching star for the Athletics in the early 1900s.
+According to Lamont Buchanan in The World Series and Highlights of Baseball, the Athletics fans were fond of chanting, "If Eddie Plank doesn't make you lose / We have Waddell and Bender all ready to use!"
 Plank holds the franchise record for career victories, with 284.

-In 1909, the A's moved into the major leagues' first concrete-and-steel ballpark, Shibe Park.
-This remains the second and last time in franchise history where a new ballpark was built specifically for the A's.
-Later in the decade, Mack bought the 25% of the team's stock owned by Jones and Hough to become a full partner with Shibe.
+In 1909, the Athletics moved into the major leagues' first concrete-and-steel ballpark, Shibe Park.
+This remains the second and last time in franchise history where a new ballpark was built specifically for the Athletics.
+In 1912, Mack bought the 25% of the team's stock owned by Jones and Hough to become a full partner with Shibe.
 Shibe ceded Mack full control over the baseball side while retaining control over the business side.
 However, Mack had already enjoyed a nearly free hand in baseball matters since the franchise's inception.

 In 1914, the Athletics lost the 1914 World Series to the "Miracle Braves" in a four-game sweep.
 Mack traded, sold or released most of the team's star players soon after.
-In his book To Every Thing a Season, Bruce Kuklick points out that there were suspicions that the A's had thrown the Series, or at least "laid down", perhaps in protest of Mack's frugal ways.
+In his book To Every Thing a Season, Bruce Kuklick points out that there were suspicions that the Athletics had thrown the Series, or at least "laid down," perhaps in protest of Mack's frugal ways.
 Mack himself alluded to that rumor years later, but debunked it.
 He claimed that the team was torn by numerous internal factions, and was also distracted by the allure of a third major league, the Federal League.